neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 So let's talk about temporal dynamics.
 We saw in previous sections that when a neuron receives enough input current it pushes it above a threshold that leads to an action potential, also called a [spike](#spikes).

-The source of the input current is incoming spikes from other neurons, and we’ll talk more about that in next week's sections on synapses.
+The source of the input current is incoming spikes from other neurons, and we'll talk more about that in next week's sections on synapses.

-For this week, [here’s](#ideal-graph) a simple, idealised picture of what this looks like.
-It’s from a model rather than real data, to more clearly illustrate the process.
+For this week, [here's](#ideal-graph) a simple, idealised picture of what this looks like.
+It's from a model rather than real data, to more clearly illustrate the process.

 (ideal-graph)=
 ![](#bioneuron)

 The curve shows the membrane potential of a neuron receiving input spikes at the times indicated by the red circles.
 Each incoming spike causes a transient rush of incoming current.

-For the first one, it’s not enough to cause the neuron to spike, and after a while the membrane potential starts to decay back to its resting value.
+For the first one, it's not enough to cause the neuron to spike, and after a while the membrane potential starts to decay back to its resting value.

 And then, more come in and eventually the cumulative effect is enough to push the neuron above the threshold, and it fires a spike and resets.